We offer innovative solutions and value added services for metal recycling, reusing and reducing.

-The Board had appointed Mr. Siau Kai Bing as the Lead Independent Director to co-ordinate and to lead the Independent Directors to provide a non-executive perspective and contribute to a balance of viewpoints on the Board, He is the principal liaison on Board issues between the Independent Directors and the Executive Chairman.
-He is available to shareholders when they have concerns or contact through the normal channels of the Executive Chairman and CEO and Chief Operating Officer has failed to resolve or is inappropriate.
+The Board had appointed Mr. Siau Kai Bing as the Lead Independent Director to co-ordinate and to lead the Independent Directors to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.
+He is the principal liaison on Board issues between the Independent Directors and the Executive Chairman.
+He is available to shareholders when they have concerns or contact through the normal channels of the Executive Chairman and CEO / Group Finance Manager has failed to resolve or is inappropriate.

 The Independent Directors, led by the Lead Independent Director, meet amongst themselves without the presence of the other Directors where necessary and the Lead Independent Director will provide feedback to the Chairman after such meetings.

-Principle 4: There should be a formal and transparent process for the appointment and re-appointment of Directors to the Board.
+Principle 4: The Board has a formal and transparent process for the appointment and re-appointment of directors, taking into account the need for progressive renewal of the Board.

-The Board, through the delegation of its authority to the NC, has used its best efforts to ensure that Directors appointed to the Board possess the relevant background, experience and knowledge in business, finance and management skill to enable the Board to make effective decision makings.
+The Board, through the delegation of its authority to the NC, has endeavoured to ensure that Directors appointed to the Board possess the relevant background, experience and knowledge in business, finance and management skill to enable the Board to make effective decisions.